-Welcome to the fall 2018 edition of PFRH e-NEWS.
-I hope each of you has enjoyed a relaxing and rejuvenating summer and is excited as I am for the start of the academic year.
-We are delighted to welcome 18 new masters students and 6 new doctoral students to PFRH in addition to 20 new MPH students who are affiliated with our department.
-For those of you who are on campus, please introduce yourself when you see a new face in the hallway!
+Welcome to the fall 2019 edition of PFRH E-NEWS.
+The academic year is well under way and many exciting happenings are taking place.
+We are delighted to welcome 19 new masters students and 6 new doctoral students to PFRH in addition to 50 new MPH students who are affiliated with our department.

-This has been busy summer for PFRH students, staff, and faculty.
+This has been a busy fall for PFRH students, staff, and faculty.
 We have a junior faculty search under way.
-Dr. Caroline Moreau is leading the search for junior faculty in the area of Population and Health and in the area of Maternal, Fetal, and Perinatal Health.
-Campus visits and seminars led by the candidates have begun and will continue into the fall.
+Dr. Michele Decker is leading the search in the area of Child and Adolescent Health and in the area of Sexual and Reproductive Health.
+Please visit our Opportunities page for more information and share the announcement with friends and colleagues.

 For those who no longer live in the Baltimore area, please visit PFRH should travels bring you near.
 As always, I welcome your input and am most appreciative of your ongoing support of our department and all you do to support the health of populations across the life course.